 void PQinitSSL(int do_ssl);

+This function is equivalent to PQinitOpenSSL(do_ssl, do_ssl).
 It is sufficient for applications that initialize both or neither of OpenSSL and libcrypto.

 PQinitSSLhas been present since PostgreSQL 8.0, while

 PQinitOpenSSLwas added in PostgreSQL 8.4, so